Model#

 these processor IDs.
 This ensures that the specified processors are available

-when executing ML models or TorchScripts on the colocated Orchestrator
+when executing ML models or TorchScripts on the colocated Orchestrator.

 Additionally, users may use the custom_pinning argument to avoid reserved processors